-Students are required to immediately report knowledge of weapons and threats of violence by students and staff to the building administrator.
+Students are required to immediately report knowledge of weapons and threats of violence by students and staff to any staff member or to the building administrator.
+Students are also able to report knowledge of weapons and threats of violence by using the FortifyFL Reporting App located on school issued electronic devices and on the school district website.
 Failure to report such knowledge may subject the student to immediate suspension and potential expulsion from school.